lambo10/PosBlockchain/README.md

 Deploying Smart Contracts on the PoS Blockchain
-In the PoS blockchain you've built, smart contracts are deployed using the SmartContract class.
-The SmartContract class allows you to create, deploy, execute transactions on, and validate transactions for a smart contract.
-Here's a step-by-step guide on how to deploy a smart contract to your PoS blockchain:

 1. Create a Smart Contract
 First, write the smart contract code in a separate file.
 For this example, let's assume you've written an ERC-20 token smart contract and saved it in a file called erc20_token.sol.